rgarcia/mbo/README.md

 # mbo

-A command-line interface to the client website of [MINDBODY Online](https://clients.mindbodyonline.com) Allows you to browse and register for classes from the command line.
+A command-line interface to [MINDBODY Online](https://clients.mindbodyonline.com), a website people use to reserve spots in gym classes.

 ## Installation